Stably semiorthogonally indecomposable varieties: Preliminaries

-\begin{lemma} Let $\mathfrak{D}$ be a category which admits a classical generator.
-Let $\mA \subset \mathfrak{D}$ be a left-admissible or a right-admissible subcategory.
+\begin{lemma} Let $\mathfrak{D}$ be a triangulated category which admits a classical generator.
+Let $\mA \subset \mathfrak{D}$ be a left admissible or right admissible subcategory.
 Then $\mA$ has a classical generator. \end{lemma} \begin{proof} Let $G \in \mathfrak{D}$ be a classical generator.
-For any essentially surjective functor $\Phi\mathfrak{D} \to \mathfrak{D}^\prime$ between triangulated categories it is easy to see that $\Phi(G)$ is a classical generator in $\mathfrak{D}^\prime$.
-By assumption the inclusion functor $\mA \monoarrow \mathfrak{D}$ has either a left or a right adjoint functor, which is a projection and hence surjective on objects.
+For any essentially surjective functor~$\Phi\colon\mathfrak{D} \to \mathfrak{D}^\prime$ between triangulated categories, it is easy to see that $\Phi(G)$ is a classical generator in $\mathfrak{D}^\prime$.
+By assumption, the inclusion functor $\mA \monoarrow \mathfrak{D}$ has either a left or a right adjoint functor, which is a projection and hence surjective on objects.
 Thus $\mA$ has a classical generator. \end{proof}